-The significant increase in Professional Services - Other is due to having a PREA Audit in FY 2024 that is required every 3 years..
+The significant decrease in Professional Services - Other is due to having a PREA Audit in FY 2024 that is not required in FY 2025.

 The significant decrease in Advertising is due to historical amounts actually used and the line item being re-evaluated.